Trayce Thompson Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Trayce Thompson and his .400 slugging percentage over his past 10 games, take on starting pitcher Tarik Skubal and the Detroit Tigers at Guaranteed Rate Field, Sunday at 2:10 PM ET.
+Trayce Thompson is available when the Chicago White Sox take on Tarik Skubal and the Detroit Tigers at Comerica Park Saturday at 6:10 PM ET.

-He reached base in his only plate appearance in his last game against the Tigers.
+In his last action (on September 4 against the Royals) he went 1-for-3.

 Trayce Thompson Game Info & Props vs. the Tigers